Learn How To:

 Answer: See conductive and sensorineural hearing loss above - Do I have to see a doctor to have a successful hearing loss claim?

-Answer: Yes for two different reasons.
-First a medical opinion must relate the condition to the work place.
+Answer: Yes, for two different reasons.
+First, a medical opinion must relate the condition to the workplace.
 The examining doctor determines if and where the worker received injurious noise exposure.
-Second a medical opinion must also indicate the percentage of hearing loss where PPD will be awarded. - Can I just get a hearing aid test?
+Second, a medical opinion must also indicate the percentage of hearing loss where PPD will be awarded. - Can I just get a hearing aid test?

-Answer: Yes, but don’t do it, for two reasons: 1) To have an open L&I claim the injured worker must see a medical doctor.
+Answer: Yes, but don’t do it for two reasons: 1) To have an open L&I claim, the injured worker must see a medical doctor.
 If a worker doesn’t see their own doctor L&I will schedule an independent medical examination (seldom a good thing).
-2) If you decide to schedule your own test, L&I will only pay for a hearing test if they use it to make a claim determination. - Can I go first to an audiologist, hearing aid fitter, or ARNP?
-If so will that hearing test be paid for?
+2) If you decide to schedule your own test, L&I will only pay for a hearing test if they use it to make a claim determination. - Can I first go to an audiologist, hearing aid fitter, or ARNP?
+If so, will that hearing test be paid for?

-Answer: Yes,the audiologist or fitter can then refer to a medical doctor for filing a claim.
+Answer: Yes, the audiologist or fitter can then refer to a medical doctor for filing a claim.
 This may avoid an IME.
 If a claim is filed (successful or not) and if the hearing test is used in that determination, then that hearing test will be paid for by L&I. - What about hearing aid purchase, repair, replacement, and batteries?

-Answer: Information regarding hearing aid rules can be found here : Hearing Services Workers Information
+Answer: Information regarding hearing aid rules can be found here: Hearing Services Workers Information